paulscherrerinstitute/fast-feedback-indexer/python/README.md

 The idea is to provide simple access to the fast feedback indexer via python, mainly as a means to make more people evaluate the fast feedback indexer and find deficiencies to determine future coding action.

+The python module is built and installed into a specific path by setting the *PYTHON_MODULE* option and the *PYTHON_MODULE_PATH* path variable for cmake.

 ### Interface

 The module has a primitive non pythonic interface, sorry for that.